 The following diagram provides a simple visual guide of how the Remote Access System works.

-Our new Remote Support Software System not only allows unattended computers to be remotely controlled, but customers who do not have an Annual Remote Access Support Account can take advantage of the Quick Support feature that provides a one-time ID & Password allowing temporary access to a remote computer in order to diagnose a particular problem.
+Our Remote Support Software System not only allows unattended computers to be remotely controlled, but Registered customers who do not have an Annual Remote Access Support Account can take advantage of the Quick Support feature that provides a one-time ID & Password allowing temporary access to a remote computer in order to diagnose a particular problem.
 When completed the link is completely removed.
 Where required, important files can also be transferred from the Technician's Support Computer to the Client's machine in order to assist with a particular problem.

 For a breakdown of the costs associated with the Remote Support Service please visit the Pricing Page.